saraswathyamjith/esolangs/README.md

 A concise esolang inspired by Python, tested on two benchmarks:

 - **`Pytheval.py`**
-  Evaluates **OpenAI's gpt-4o-mini** for code generation in Pyth on the HumanEval benchmark.
+  Evaluates **OpenAI's gpt-4o-mini** for code generation in Pyth on the HumanEval benchmark with a two-shot approach.
   - **Accuracy**: 0.0%
   - **Subset**: 10 problems